 Who and how do I want to be?

 These are the questions and roadblocks that individuals with eating disorders face as they work to create and have a life full of meaning and purpose.

 Many people know that I suffered from severe eating disorders (anorexia and bulimia for 25 years, way more years then I ever thought possible.
 Today, I am recovered.
 Fully recovered.

-It is hard work but with supportive, knowledgeable and compassionate people who walk beside you on your journey to lend you a helping hand, guiding words and will be your best cheerleaders, you can travel the distance knowing you are not alone.
+It is hard work but with supportive, knowledgeable and compassionate people who walk beside you on your journey, you will receive helping hands, guiding words and your best cheerleaders.
+You can travel the distance knowing you are not alone.

 If you struggle with an eating disorder, I write these words to encourage you to keep fighting.
 It is absolutely possible to recover and move beyond the limited world of an eating disorder illness into a healthier, better life.